wayne391/music-structure-analysis-in-matlab/README.md

 2. run "run_all.m" and the results of prediction will be palced at estimation folder
 3. run "eval.py" to see the performance.
 (Optional)

 Note that the amount of annotation files will dominate the amount of evaluation.
-To see details in "eval.py".
+To see details in "run_all.m" and "eval.py".
+Note that for the reason of copyright, I won't put audio files here.
 ## Algorithms, Features & Performance
 ### Algorithms
 1. Structure Feature (2012) [1]: Recurrence Plot (RP), ... etc